CesarNog/ifood-backend-advanced-test/README.md

 # iFood Backend Advanced Test

-Create a micro-service able to accept RESTful requests receiving as parameter either city name or lat long coordinates and returns a playlist (only track names is fine) suggestion according to the current temperature.
+Micro-service that accepts RESTful requests receiving as parameter either city name or lat long coordinates and returns a playlist (only track names is fine) suggestion according to the current temperature.

 ## Business rules